mafzaldev/bytewise-fellowship-flutter/Week-04-05-06/animations/README.md

 ## AnimationController

-The AnimationController is a special Animation object that generates a new value whenever the hardware is ready for a new frame.
+The `AnimationController` is a special Animation object that generates a new value whenever the hardware is ready for a new frame.
 By default, an AnimationController linearly produces the numbers from 0.0 to 1.0 during a given duration.

 ## Animation

 Unlike `AnimationController`, which can generate a new value whenever the hardware is ready for a new frame, `Animation` is a value that can change over time, but the value does not need to be generated on every frame.
-For example, an `Animation` could represent a value that smoothly changes over time, such as a slider moving from 0.0 to 100.0.
-An `Animation` could also represent a value that jumps from one value to another, such as a slider that snaps from 0.0 to 100.0.
-The `Animation` object knows nothing about rendering or `build()` functions: instead, it just returns a new value whenever the client asks for it, and the client decides what to do with that value.
-But the `Animation` object is tied to the `AnimationController`, and it changes its value based on the `AnimationController` value.
+For example, an Animation could represent a value that smoothly changes over time, such as a slider moving from 0.0 to 100.0.
+An Animation could also represent a value that jumps from one value to another, such as a slider that snaps from 0.0 to 100.0.
+The Animation object knows nothing about rendering or `build()` functions: instead, it just returns a new value whenever the client asks for it, and the client decides what to do with that value.
+But the Animation object is tied to the AnimationController, and it changes its value based on the AnimationController value.

 ## Tween